 The Athletics Department's programs of intercollegiate, intramural and life fitness skills are designed to offer activities that reveal sports as a meaningful component of a student's total educational experience.

-The Counseling Center's primary goal is to provide timely and comprehensive short-term counseling services to Suffolk University undergraduate and graduate students.
+The primary goal of Counseling, Health & Wellness is to provide timely and comprehensive short-term counseling services and medical care to Suffolk University undergraduate and graduate students.

 The Office of Disability Services assists students with documented disabilities in accessing all of Suffolk University's programs and services.
 In addition, we work with faculty and staff in an advisory capacity on disability eduction awareness.